UPCOMING PROGRAMS

 Where: Farm Museum at Tom Howe Conservation Area, 245 Meetinghouse Road

-Explore the expansive beauty of the Howe Conservation Area.
-Hike the Urner Trail to Meetinghouse Pond or take a trip back in time to learn about Gilmanton’s agricultural heritage.
-During colonial times, flax was grown at this site.
-The presence of a retting pond reveals its history.
-This rare intact feature is the centerpiece of our flax program.
-Members of the flax and linen community will demonstrate the processing of flax to linen as it was done 200 years ago.
-We hope you’ll join us.
-Come see land and historic conservation at its best!
+Explore the beauty of the Howe Conservation Area.
+Come and experience Gilmanton’s agricultural heritage.
+During colonial times, flax was grown, retted and processed at this site.
+Come see members of the Flax and Linen Community demonstrate the processing of flax to linen as it was done 200 years ago.

 Where: Old Town Hall, Gilmanton Iron Works